eecs298/eecs298.github.io/docs/lab8.md

 plt.show() # Display the heatmap using matplotlib
 ```

+In the heatmap, a darker color indicates a high correlation between features, and a lighter color indicates a lower correlation.

 Observing this heatmap, answer the following:
 {:start="4"}
 4. Which features correlate most disease progression?
 Does this fit your hypothesis?